phiberoptik112/digital_ant_farm/PHEROMONE_SYSTEM.md

 ## Overview

 The Enhanced Pheromone Visualization System displays pheromones placed down by each ant as colored trails on the ground.
-This system provides a visual representation of ant communication and pathfinding behavior through chemical signals.
+This system provides a visual representation of ant communication and pathfinding behavior through chemical signals, with **advanced trail persistence and reinforcement mechanisms**.

 ## Features